hackclub/hackclub/workshops/ajar/README.md

 ### Generalizing (abstracting) the `drawUserCell`

-We now want to "generalize" (more accurately *abastract*) the `drawScreen` function to draw any type of circle, not just the user's cell.
+We now want to "generalize" (more accurately *abstract*) the `drawScreen` function to draw any type of circle, not just the user's cell.

-Let's remeber how we draw a circle.
+Let's remember how we draw a circle.

 ```js
 context.arc(x, y, radius, startAngle, endAngle);